 - 1 teaspoon of sugar or agave (optional)

-Whip in a mixer with a wire attachment until stiff peaks form.
+- To make the frosting: Whip cream, vanilla and sugar in a mixer with a wire attachment until stiff peaks form.
 Let baby taste from the bowl.

 Variation: One of Baby’s friends turned one this past weekend and her mom made an adorable caterpillar cake for her Very Hungry Caterpillar themed party.
 The head was the baby’s smash cake and the body was cupcakes for the rest of the party.